The topic today is “How to Choose Magento 2 Themes?”

 How do you determine the page speed of a theme?

-There are tools like GTMetrix or Google PageSpeed Insights that helps you study in-depth and find ways to optimize your theme.
+There are tools like GTMetrix or Google PageSpeed Insights that help you study in-depth and find ways to optimize your theme.
 But when testing in preliminary consideration, you do not need that level of complexity from a page speed report.

 - Step 3: Bug test overview